Tiniifan/InazumaElevenSaveEditor/README.md

 NoFarmForMe is a simple Inazuma Eleven Save Editor, programmed in C#.

+You don't need to run the game to build your Dream Team, the application has a instructive and simple interface.
+It's your turn to create your Dream Team!

 Supports the following files:
 * .DAT - 3DS Generic Save
 * .DSV - Desmume Utility Save